zendframework/zendframework/README.md

     key ("info") instead of the key standardized upon in ZF2 ("extra").
   - Simple formatter now defaults to JSON-encoding for array and object serialization (prevents issues with some writers.)
+- Zend\Mail
+  - The Date header is now properly encoded as ASCII.
 - Zend\Mvc
   - Fixes an issue in the ViewHelperManagerFactory whereby a condition was testing against an uninitialized value.